tjmahr/dissertation/docs/23-mispronunciations-notebook.md

-effects of vocabulary and minimal-pair discrimination were both negative, so that higher scores on these measures predicted lower growth curve valleys---that is, a greater maximum probability of fixating on the unfamilar image.
+effects of vocabulary and minimal-pair discrimination were both negative, so that higher scores on these measures predicted lower growth curve valleys---that is, a greater maximum probability of fixating on the unfamiliar image.
 For an average participant, a 15-point increase in expressive vocabulary predicted decrease of
 .03, and an increase of minimal pair accuracy of .1 predicted a decrease in valley of
 .03.
-The interaction term, however, was positive, meaning that increasing one of the predictors simulataneously weakens the effect of the other.
+The interaction term, however, was positive, meaning that increasing one of the predictors simultaneously weakens the effect of the other.
 As one of the predictors increases, it can push the effect of the other closer to zero so that its simple effect is "no longer" statistically significant.
 In this case, the simple effect of expressive vocabulary was not